Identifying and prioritizing drivers affecting the resilience of paddy farmers in Guilan province

 Conclusion

-The findings of the research indicate the high importance of economic criteria and sub-criteria on the resilience of paddy farmers in Guilan province.
+The findings of the research indicated the high importance of economic criterion and sub-criteria on the resilience of paddy farmers in Guilan province.
 Therefore, attention to these drivers and proper planning to improve them should be on the agenda of provincial managers.
-Adopting the strategy of diversifying farmers' income sources by using the development of tourism and rural handicrafts and focusing on the creation of workshop-service areas in rural areas will be a way forward in this regard.
+Adopting the strategy of diversifying farmer’s income sources by using the development of tourism and rural handicrafts and focusing on the creation of workshop-service areas in rural regions will be a way forward in this regard.
 Also, planning to improve the financial capital and assets of paddy farmers as the most important driver of resilience should be considered.
 The technical criterion is also very important in the resilience of rice farmers.
 Therefore, it is necessary to improve the access of rice farmers to inputs and promote the use of modified and resistant seeds.

 Keywords